 Causes of difficulty swallowing or dysphagia

-Babies can have difficulty swallowing if they have a cold that’s causing a blocked nose.
-Because they need to breathe through their noses while breastfeeding or bottle-feeding, the blocked nose makes it hard for them to swallow.
+For babies, a common cause of difficulty swallowing is a cold that’s causing a blocked nose.
+Babies need to breathe through their noses while breastfeeding or bottle-feeding, and a blocked nose makes it hard for them to swallow.

 The medical term for difficulty swallowing is dysphagia.

-- your child can’t swallow anything at all, including her own saliva
+- can’t swallow anything at all, including their own saliva

 Tests for difficulty swallowing

 Most of the time, difficulty swallowing is caused by a sore throat.
 In this case your child doesn’t need any tests.

 But if your doctor thinks there might be a serious medical issue causing your child’s difficulty swallowing, the doctor might ask for some special tests.
 These could include an X-ray, an endoscopy, blood tests or an assessment by a speech pathologist.

 Treatment for difficulty swallowing depends on what’s causing the problem.
 For example, if your child has a bacterial infection, they might need antibiotics.
 Your GP will let you know.

 If your child has difficulty swallowing because of a sore throat or ulcers, offer your child regular, small sips of water.
 It’s best to avoid giving your child spicy or sour foods.